cxsteph009/Excel-Playground-Starter/README.md

 ## Analysis
 Each student has a total of three grades.
 Those grades were averaged and bonus points were added to their final score.
 There were six students that scored a 90 or above, with the other three students scoring an 80 or above.
-Two students were able to raise their grades from the 80s to the 90s.
+After adding bonus points, two students were able to raise their grades from the 80s to the 90s.
+All but one student received bonus points.